 - The victim, as well as the harasser, may be a woman or a man.
 The victim does not have to be of the opposite sex.

 The harasser can be the victim’s supervisor, an agent of the employer, a supervisor in another area, a co-worker, or a non-employee.

-Have a question or legal matter that requires the advice of a NJ employment law attorney?
-Then contact Fredrick P. Niemann, Esq. at (855) 376-5291 or email him at firstname.lastname@example.org to arrange for a low cost consultation in our Freehold (Monmouth County) or at your place of business.
+Have a question that requires the advice of a NJ employment law attorney?
+Then contact Fredrick P. Niemann, Esq. at (855) 376-5291 or email him at firstname.lastname@example.org to arrange for a low-cost consultation in our Freehold (Monmouth County) or at your place of business.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Employment Law Attorney

 NJ Employment Law Attorney serving these New Jersey Counties: